aliyun/Resource-Orchestration-Service-Cloud-Development-Kit/packages/ros-cdk-cli/lib/init-templates/app/typescript/README.md

  * `npm run build`   compile typescript to js
  * `npm run test`    perform the jest unit tests
- * `ros list`        List stacks in an application
+ * `ros-cdk list`    List stacks in an application
- * `ros deploy`      deploy this stack to your default ros account/region
+ * `ros-cdk deploy`  deploy this stack to your default ros account/region
- * `ros diff`        compare deployed stack with current state
+ * `ros-cdk diff`    compare deployed stack with current state
- * `ros synth`       emits the synthesized ROS template
+ * `ros-cdk synth`   emits the synthesized ROS template
- * `ros destroy`      Deletes a stack from an ALIYUN account
+ * `ros-cdk destroy` Deletes a stack from an ALIYUN account